redpanda-data/redpanda/docs/www/scala-example.md

 ## Running our Processing Engine

-To create the `persons` topic in Red Panda, run:
+To create the `persons` topic in Redpanda, run:

 ```bash
 rpk topic create persons --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-To create the `ages` topic in Red Panda, run:
+To create the `ages` topic in Redpanda, run:

 ```bash
 rpk topic create ages --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-To run a Red Panda consumer for the `persons` topic:
+To run a Redpanda consumer for the `persons` topic:

 ```bash
 rpk topic consume persons --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-In a new console window, run a Red Panda consumer for the `ages` topic:
+In a new console window, run a Redpanda consumer for the `ages` topic:

 ```bash
 rpk topic consume ages --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389